-An in-depth study of skeletal muscle physiology and the cardiovascular, metabolic and neuromuscular adaptations to resistance exercise training.
-Exercise prescription for strength and endurance performance is emphasized.
-Students are prepared to attempt the national Strength and Conditioning Association's certification exam.
-Prerequisites: SES 320.
-Pre- or co-requisite: SES 361.
+Includes critical evaluation of strength and conditioning concepts and the biomechanical and physiological analyses of various sport movements as they apply to strength and power exercises for sport training.
+Students are prepared to attempt the National Strength and Conditioning Association's certification exam.
+Prerequisites: SES 320 and 361, or taken concurrently with SES 361.